czerwonk/wifi_exporter/README.md

 # ubnt_wifi_exporter
-Metric exporter for unifi controllers to use with Prometheus
+Metric exporter for ubnt wireless controllers to use with Prometheus

 # Remarks
 This is an early version.
 It uses undocumented API calls so it can break at any  time.